On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Progenitor models

+We note that, there are many discussions and proposals on the progenitor of this burst. \citet{2025arXiv250714286L} discuss several progenitor scenarios and favor WD-IMBH scenario.
+Micro-TDE \citep{beniamini_ultra-long_2025, oconnor_comprehensive_2025} and helium-star merger \citep{neights_grb_2025} are also proposed to explain this peculiar day-long GRB.

-After the above discussions of possible models, we find that the ULGRB model can adequately interpret the gamma-ray and soft X-ray observation data.
-Especially, a self-regulated collapsar of a supergiant star can naturally unify the timescales and radiative properties: hour-scale inner collapse can sustain the ultra-long gamma-ray emission, days-to-year fallback of the outer layers can power the subsequent X-rays with a $t^{-5/3}$ power-law decline and accretion-feedback–driven intermittency.
+However, as discussed above, we find that the ULGRB model can adequately interpret the gamma-ray and soft X-ray observation facts we reported in this work.
+Especially, a self-regulated collapsar of a supergiant star can naturally unify the timescales and radiative properties: hour-scale inner collapse can sustain the ultra-long gamma-ray emission, days-to-year fallback of the outer layers can power the subsequent X-rays with a $t^{-5/3}$ power-law decay.
 Such regulation may also suppress a canonical supernova, which is the case for some ULGRBs.
+Additionally, the circumburst environment of red supergiant star can account for the unusually large optical extinction of this burst.